How Much Will My Car Insurance Rates Go Up After a Crash?

 How much does insurance go up after an accident?

-Full coverage car insurance rates go up by 49% after an accident, on average.
-State Farm has the smallest rate increase after an accident, at only 24%.
+Full coverage car insurance rates go up by 50% after an accident, on average.
+State Farm has the smallest rate increase after an accident compared to other major companies, at only 15%.

 Can you get car insurance after an accident?